sfc-gh-dwilczak/tutorials/docs/engineering/rbac/masking/index.md

-# RBAC - Database roles and orginization
+# RBAC - Data Masking
 Goal of this tutorial is to show examples of both column level masking and row level masking in Snowflake.

 ## Video